EDI: Still Essential After All These Years

 That was probably stretching it then and six years later…well, let’s just say “hot” is perhaps overstating it.
-But there’s no overstating the continued importance of EDI to many businesses.
+But there’s no overstating the continued importance of EDI software to many businesses.

 “Bottom line: EDI remains — and will remain for years to come — a high impact, valuable asset to business,” Lheureux wrote in his report. “… EDI is a well-established approach that is still a vital component of most companies’ overall B2B strategy and easily contributes to B2B, cloud computing, business intelligence, et al.”

-Like the Internet, EDI has its roots in the military.
+Like the Internet, EDI Software has its roots in the military.
 The scale and complexity of the 1948 Berlin airlift required the exchange of information about transported goods—over a 300-baud teletype modem, no less.
 The effort led to standards that eventually became EDI as we know it.

 Today, EDI is an established method for passing transactional data (e.g., orders, invoices, confirmations) between business partners.

 And by using the EDI capabilities native to the Dell Boomi integration platform, you can easily manage a trading partner network of any size.
 Your business can exchange EDI documents and coordinate trading partner relationships without the burden and expense of installing and maintaining legacy, on-premise software.

 For example, Kelly-Moore, one of the most recognized names in the paint industry, wanted to streamline logistics by using EDI to coordinate with a third-party logistics provider to handle the distribution of its products to stores and directly to customers.
 But the company did not want to incur the cost of traditional EDI translation software.